jackyzha0/quartz/docs/features/social images.md

 ---

-#### Fonts
+### Fonts

 You will also be passed an array containing a header and a body font (where the first entry is header and the second is body).
-The fonts matches `theme.typography.header`/`body` from `quartz.config.ts` and will be passed in the format required by satori.
-To use them in css, use the `.name` property (e.g. `fontFamily: fonts[1].name` to use the "body" font family).
+The fonts matches the ones selected in `theme.typography.header` and `theme.typography.body` from `quartz.config.ts` and will be passed in the format required by [`satori`](https://github.com/vercel/satori).
+To use them in CSS, use the `.name` property (e.g. `fontFamily: fonts[1].name` to use the "body" font family).

 An example of a component using the header font could look like this: